qu0b/Conviction/README.md

 An alternative to parity would be the [ethereum-go](https://geth.ethereum.org/) client.

 ### [IPFS](https://ipfs.io)

-[IPFS is a peer-to-peer hypermedia protocol to make the web faster,safer and more open](https://ipfs.io).
-It is essentially a fusion of git with bitTorrent.
+> IPFS is a peer-to-peer hypermedia protocol to make the web faster,safer and more open.

+It is essentially a decentralized file system that benefits from the concepts brought forth by git and bitTorrent.
+It uses a distributed hash table to index the files and a pruning algorithm that hashes all of the data and removes duplicates.
+IPFS can be accessed over http and the content is spread accross many nodes.

 ### [Nodejs](https://nodejs.org)